-For the runner who needs a fully featured and versatile running short, the Nine Trails is made of a lightweight recycled polyester/spandex blend.
-Details: right-back zipper pocket; odor-resistant built-in liner.
+For the runner who needs fully featured and versatile running shorts, the Nine Trails Shorts are made of a lightweight recycled polyester/spandex blend that breathes, wicks moisture and moves comfortably.

 - Durable 91% recycled polyester/9% spandex stretch-woven blend

-- Shell fabric treated with a DWR (durable water repellent) finish
+- Body fabric treated with a DWR (durable water repellent) finish

-- Lightweight, moisture-wicking 100% microdenier polyester crepe built-in liner with Polygiene® permanent odor control
+- Lightweight, moisture-wicking 100% polyester crepe built-in liner with Polygiene® permanent odor control

-- Flat-knit waistband with external drawcord for secure fit
+- Stylish waistband with wrapped elastic, and flat/clean aesthetic for improved look and feel on body; external drawcord for secure fit

-- Right-back secure zipper pocket with elastic key loop
+- Center-back secure zipper pocket with elastic key loop

 - 1" side scoops improve range of motion